Pub quiz: United States

-In Philadelphia many bars specifically those owned Irish-American will have "Quizzo" nights.
+In Philadelphia, many bars, specifically those owned by Irish-Americans, will have "Quizzo" nights.

 Trivia nights are sometimes used as fundraisers for nonprofit organizations, and these are very common in the Greater St. Louis area.
+A trivia radio show was popular in the 1970s and trivia night as fundraiser became popular after introduction by an Australian immigrant couple in the early 1980s.